ingexue/hsro-wif-oop.github.io/00-einfuehrung/einfuehrung.md

 ## Ablauf

-- 2 SWS Vorlesung (Montags 11:45) im A3.13
+- 2 SWS Vorlesung (Montags 11:45) in A3.13
-- 2 SWS Übung (Dienstags, 3 Gruppen, mit Tutor) im S1.31
+- 2 SWS Übung (Dienstags, 3 Gruppen, mit Tutor) in S1.31

 ## Literatur